memetalk/memetalk/README.md

 ### Python

 While MemeScript compiler is written in itself, we are currently bootstrapping using a compiler written in python.
-Thus, to build, you will also need have the following installed:
+Thus, to build, you will also need to have the following installed:

  * Python (2.7.5)